CodePointer/CubusClan/README.md

 - In CardEffectAddStatusEffect, only one status can be applied.
 Other status will be ignored.
 	- For example, you want to add two status from one card, you need to add two CardEffectAddStatusEffect with one status each.
 - CardEffectSacrifies may have some bugs for Tip.
 So I write my own version.
+- CardTraitScalingAddStatusEffect & CardEffectAddStatusEffect for X card will take the lower case statusId for matching.
+So highly recommended to use lower for status id.

 ## Contact me
 pointer_0@outlook.com